FreeCAD/FreeCAD-documentation/wiki/Python.md

-   *   In this example the first argument doesn\'t have a default value so it should always be included.
+:   In this example the first argument doesn\'t have a default value so it should always be included.

 -   When the arguments are given with the explicit key, the optional arguments can be given in any order.
-This means that the following calls are equivalent   *
+This means that the following calls are equivalent:

 ```python